Dark Side of SL Universities..!

 It’s heartbreaking.
 Recently, a university student in Sri Lanka tragically ended their life because they couldn’t bear the mental abuse of ragging.
 In another case, a female student reportedly attempted suicide due to the severe pressure from this practice.
 These aren’t isolated incidents—they’ve sparked renewed conversations about ragging on campuses, and it’s time we talk about it too.

-Ragging isn’t just something that happens in universities—it happens in schools, vocational colleges, military units, and even workplaces.
+Ragging and bullying aren’t just something that happens in universities—it happens in schools, vocational colleges, military units, and even workplaces.
 And while it’s found across South Asia, the recent focus in Sri Lanka’s universities makes them a critical place to start addressing the problem.

 So, what makes people carry out ragging?
 Often those who subject newcomers to these actions come from privileged backgrounds—someone who speaks fluently in English, dresses in a way that shows wealth or status.
-Their behavior can be rooted in envy, social anxiety, or wanting attention and dominance.
-They sometimes see their seniors as threatingly sophisticated—leading them to lash out.
+Their behavior seem to be rooting in envy, social anxiety, or wanting attention and dominance.
+They sometimes see their seniors as threating sophisticated—leading them to lash out.

 There are also chilling group rituals involved.
 Forcing freshers to wear torn clothes, to stand barefoot, to shave their heads—these are all acts meant to humiliate.
 Some even replace signature shoes with cheap slippers or swear allegiance to a certain identity, mocking diversity and projecting superiority.
 It’s tribal, but incredibly harmful.